California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 1. How a California Revocable Living Trust Is Taxed During Your Lifetime

-A California revocable living trust does not file its own income tax return while the grantor (the person who created it) is alive.
-The IRS classifies it as a grantor trust, which means the trust is invisible for income tax purposes.
+A California revocable living trust does not file its own income tax return while the grantor is alive.
+The grantor is the person who created the trust.
+The IRS classifies the trust as a grantor trust, which means the trust is invisible for income tax purposes.

 What Does This Mean in Practice?

-• There is no additional tax filing burden during your lifetime
+• There is no extra tax filing burden during your lifetime.

 2. What Happens to Trust Taxes After the Grantor Dies?

 When the grantor of a California revocable living trust dies, the trust’s tax treatment changes significantly.
-The trust typically becomes irrevocable, and the successor trustee must take several steps to comply with both federal and California tax requirements.
+The trust typically becomes irrevocable.
+The successor trustee must take several steps to comply with both federal and California tax requirements.

 Key Tax Steps After the Grantor’s Death